 - Cultures: Cultures are done by taking samples from your skin, wound discharge, or mucus from the nose or throat.
 Your blood, urine, or sputum (spit) may also be tested.
 Cultures can show if your infection has spread to other areas of your body.

 - Blood and urine tests: Samples of your blood or urine are collected and sent to a lab for tests.

 - Lumbar puncture: This procedure may also be called a spinal tap.
 During a lumbar puncture, you will need to lie very still.
-Caregivers may give you medicine to make you lose feeling in a small area of your back.
-Caregivers will clean this area of your back.
+Healthcare providers may give you medicine to make you lose feeling in a small area of your back.
+Your healthcare provider will clean this area of your back.
 A needle will be put in, and fluid removed from around your spinal cord.
 The fluid will be sent to a lab for tests.
 The tests check for infection, bleeding around your brain and spinal cord, or other problems.
 Sometimes medicine may be put into your back to treat your illness.

 - Wound care: If you have a wound, healthcare providers will clean, bandage, or put medicine on it.

 - Breathing treatments: You may need breathing treatments to help open your airways so you can breathe easier.
 A machine is used to change liquid medicine into a mist.
 You will breathe the mist into your lungs through tubing and a mouthpiece.
 Inhaled mist medicines act quickly on your airways and lungs to relieve your symptoms.

 - A ventilator is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
 An endotracheal (ET) tube is put into your mouth or nose and attached to the ventilator.
 You may need a trach if an ET tube cannot be placed.
 A trach is a tube put through an incision and into your windpipe.